Dinosaur size: Theropods

 Tyrannosaurus was for many decades the largest and best-known theropod to the general public.
-Since its discovery, however, a number of other giant carnivorous dinosaurs have been described, including Spinosaurus, Carcharodontosaurus, and Giganotosaurus.
-These large theropod dinosaurs are estimated to rival or even exceeded Tyrannosaurus rex in size, though more recent studies and reconstructions show that Tyrannosaurus, although shorter, was the bulkier animal overall.
-Specimens such as Sue and Scotty are both estimated to be the most massive theropods known to science.
-There is still no clear explanation for exactly why these animals grew so bulky and heavy compared to the land predators that came before and after them.
+Since its discovery, however, a number of other, comparably-sized giant carnivorous dinosaurs have been described, including Spinosaurus, Carcharodontosaurus, and Giganotosaurus.
+These large theropod dinosaurs are estimated to have exceeded Tyrannosaurus in length, though more recent studies and reconstructions show that Tyrannosaurus, although shorter, was more heavily built and thus still comparable to them in mass and overall size.
+The largest known Tyrannosaurus specimens such as Sue and Scotty are currently estimated to be the most massive individual theropod specimens known to science, though by only a narrow margin; a considerable bias in sample size resulting from the much greater number of adult specimens in Tyrannosaurus compared to all other theropods of similar mass, combined with the majority of individual adult giant theropods (even with Tyrannosaurus) never having entered the fossil record, mean it is difficult to judge which, if any, of these theropods was the largest by mass in reality.
+There is still no clear explanation for exactly why giant theropods grew to be so massive compared to any land predators that came before and after them.

-The common ostrich is the largest living theropod.

 The largest extant theropod (avian dinosaur) is the common ostrich, up to 2.74 m tall and weighs between 63.5 and 145.15 kg.

 The smallest non-avialan theropod known from adult specimens may be Anchiornis huxleyi, at 110 g in weight and 34 cm in length, although later studies discovered a larger specimen reaching 62 cm.
 However, some studies suggest that Anchiornis was actually an avialan.
 The smallest dinosaur known from adult specimens which is definitely not an avialan is Parvicursor remotus, at 162 g and measuring 39 cm long.
 However, in 2022 its holotype was recognized as a juvenile individual.
-Among living avian dinosaurs, the bee hummingbird (Mellisuga helenae) is smallest at 1.9 g and 5.5 cm long.
-The smallest theropod overall (including avians) is the currently extant bee hummingbird at 6.12 cm long and 2.6g for females, and 5.51 cm long and 3.25g for the males.
+The smallest known theropod, is the currently extant bee hummingbird at 6.12 cm long and 2.6g for females, and 5.51 cm long and 3.25g for the males., which is also the smallest known dinosaur.

-Size of Anchiornis, the smallest extinct dinosaur, with or without the avialian classification.
+Size of Anchiornis, the smallest potentially non-avialan dinosaur.

 In the theropod lineage leading to birds, body size shrank continuously over a period of 50 million years, from an average of 163 kg down to 0.8 kg.
 This was the only dinosaur lineage to get continuously smaller over such an extended time period, and their skeletons developed adaptations at about four times the average rate for dinosaurs.